kzys/notes/en/kindle.md

 2012-

-Another Kindle from Amazon.com while I was in Tokyo.
+Another Kindle from Amazon.com while I was living in Tokyo.

 I still have this one, but the screen is now broken.